Normann-BPh/BPNet-with-CUT-Tag/training_to_report/readme.md

 modisco report -i motifs.h5 -o <path to report folder> -s <path to report folder>
 ```
 Note that here the scheduler is not implemented, nor is it possible to define the references as a tensor of zeros.
 Additionally some versions of bpnetlite require editing the bpnet file in the bin folder of your environment (should you work with conda).
 The 'torch.load' function needs the extra statement 'weights_only=False'.

+# Handler
+This directory was primarily written and editted by J. Normann.